moroboxai/moroboxai-game-sdk/README.md

 [![gitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/moroboxai/moroboxai-game-sdk/blob/master/LICENSE)

 This package is for you if you want to build a game for [MoroboxAI](https://github.com/moroboxai/moroboxai) and allow others to code their own AI for it.
-Please take a look at [moroboxai-sdk](https://github.com/moroboxai/moroboxai-sdk) if your goal is to code an AI for an existing game.

 ## Introduction